A Sun: Plot

-Ho is approached for money three years later by the recently-released Radish, but he refuses.
-Radish later picks him up at work, telling him to fire a gun at a legislator's office, and he grudgingly does so.
-Wen, alarmed by Radish, offers him money to stay away from his son; Radish refuses, and visits Ho late at night at the car wash, coercing him to borrow a client's car and go for a drive.
-They stop on a forested highway, where Radish tells him to enter a park and deliver a package to a group of men; he is paid a large sum of money.
+Ho is approached for money three years later by the recently released Radish, but he refuses.
+Radish later tells him to fire a gun at a legislator's office, and he grudgingly does so.
+Wen offers him money to stay away from his son; Radish refuses, and visits Ho late at night at the car wash, coercing him to borrow a client's car and go for a drive.
+They stop on a highway, where Radish tells him to enter a forest and deliver a package; he is paid a large sum of money.
 Upon returning, Radish is missing, and he flees.

-A group of thugs kidnap Ho sometime later and demand the money, explaining that Radish was found dead.
-After Ho complies, they beat him, give him another large sum of money, and drop him off on an overpass.
+A group of thugs kidnap Ho sometime later and demand the money because Radish was found dead.
+After Ho complies, they beat him, give him another large sum of money, and drop him off.
 Atop Qixing Mountain, Wen tells Qin that he had been skipping work to tail Ho and Radish.
 Wen saw their late-night drive, then attacked Radish when Ho left to get the money, dragging Radish into the forest and killing him with a rock.
 As Qin reacts in horror, Wen explains that this was the best way he could think of to help his only remaining son.

 Ho and his mother later bond over a stack of old notebooks which Wen had given Hao at medical school, each labeled with Wen's motto: "Seize the day, decide your path"; all are empty.
 Ho steals a bicycle and he and Qin ride it through a park, the ambivalent Qin gazing at the surrounding scenery.